mahdipedro/mahdipedro.github.io/_posts/2021-07-15-GasSensors.md

 date: 2021-07-15
 ---

-I have been involved with a project that required us to use multiple gas sensors.
+I have been involved in a project that required us to use multiple gas sensors.
 I had to do research on these sensors to select the right sensors for our project.
 In addition gas sensors need to be calibrated as well.
 In this article, I explain how we may select the right gas sensors for a project and the potential ways to calibrate a gas sensor.
 There are certain points that need to be considered before sensor selection which includes:

 1- Cost of the Sensor: How much you can spend on the sensor.
 For instance, the price range of CO2 sensors are from $2.5 to hundreds of dollars.